Brusa99/GA4GraphColoring/README.md

 The Graph Coloring problem consists in assigning a color to each vertex of a graph such that no two adjacent vertices have the same color.
 It is a NP-hard problem.

-In particular, we will tackle the decision version of the problem, that is, given a graph G and an integer k, we want to know if it is possible to color the graph with k colors.
+In particular, we tackle the decision version of the problem, that is, given a graph $G$ and an integer $k$, we want to know if it is possible to color the graph with $k$ colors.
 The decision version of the problem is a NP-complete problem.

-The genetic algorithm is implemented in two ways: the _naive_ version and a more problem-specific version. the _naive_ version is a general implementation of a genetic algorithm, while the problem-specific uses more specific selection and mutation operators.
+The genetic algorithm is implemented in two ways: a _naive_ version and a more problem-specific version. the _naive_ version is a general implementation of a genetic algorithm, while the problem-specific uses more specific selection and mutation operators.

 Additionally, sudoku problems are a special case of the Graph Coloring problem, where the graph is fixed and a 9-coloring is searched.
-An implementations of the algorithm described above is used to solve sudoku problems.
+An implementation of the algorithm described above is used to solve sudoku problems.

 ## Installation